PDaI2022-Group-22/Object-Detection-Project/README.md

 ### Possible Sources of Error In Counting People
-Errors in detection and tracking can be caused by such things as poor image quality, overlapping of people in the image and occlusion of a person from view by other people or objects, which can prevent detection with sufficient confidence or disrupt the tracking and cause the person to be given a new id thus counting the same person more than once.
+Errors in detection and tracking can be caused by such things as poor image quality, overlapping of people in the image and occlusion of a person from view by other people or objects, which can prevent prediction with sufficient confidence or disrupt the tracking and cause the person to be given a new id thus counting the same person more than once.

 ### Requirements to run People Counting